To use this website you must be of legal drinking age

 - American Bourbon casks amplify vanilla, citrus, and salted caramel

-- Caribbean Rum casks push toward tropical fruit and a hint of vanilla spice
+- Caribbean Rum casks give tropical fruit and a hint of vanilla spice

 - French Cognac casks add ripe peach, hazelnut, and sweet spice